ssalvaterra/LIB-201/text-analysis.md

     "The difference between the almost right word and the right word is the difference between lightening and a lightening bug" -Mark Twain

 Words are so messy!
 You and I can understand them only after growing up and speaking a language for many years, and even then, we all have different ways of saying and understanding things!
 So how does a computer begin to "understand" words?
-With most tools, this is something that goes on automatically, in the background.
-But let's take a peek behind the curtain.
+With most tools, this is something that goes on automatically in the background, often using a pre-defined list of rules or dictionaries.
+Let's take a peek behind the curtain!

 ## Tokenizing